dhananjaiyadav1234/Ecommerce-Follow-Along/README.md

 - Reusable card component with props for product details (e.g., name, image, price).
 - A grid layout or flexbox for displaying multiple cards neatly.
 - A home page with a route connecting to app.jsx.

+## Milestone 9: Product Creation Page

+In this Milestone,

+Learned how to create a form that will take all the details of product Learned how to take multiple images as input.
+Creating the page using Tailwind CSS and React JS.
+Form creation using useState.
+And styling it accordingly using Tailwind CSS

+## Milestone 10: Connecting to Mongo DB

+In this Milestone,

+Learned how to write product schema using mongoose Learned how to create an end point to validate and store product details in mongodb.
+Get about 10 images from the user and post it to backend.
+Use Multer to store the images in the Product folder.
+Build a POST endpoint to receive product data.
+Validate and save the product details to MongoDB.

+## Milestone 11: Dynamic Product Card

+In this Milestone,

+To write an endpoint that will send data from extract and send data from mongodb.
+To receive data at frontend -How to display that data dynamically using product card created earlier.
+Change a bit of data in Multer.js
+Dynamically add the created products to the home page.
+View the data from the main page.

+## Milestone 12: Dynamic Filtering

+In this Milestone,

+To write an endpoint that will send data by filtering with my mail and send data from mongodb.
+To receive data at frontend -How to display that data dynamically using product card created earlier.
+The user can give their email, and the products from that email can be seen.
+We create a new page myProducts to show the products of the user.
+We update product.js in the backend to create,save and show the product.

+## Milestone 13:

+In this Milestone,

+Write an endpoint that will update the existing data in MongoDB.
+Auto fill the form with previous data and give option to edit.
+We use router and post method.
+The entire data and also part of data can be changed. frontend we will add an edit button to the product card.
+When click on edit we will send the data to form and make it auto fill and have option to edit those data and save.

+## Milestone 14:

+In this Milestone,

+Write an endpoint that delete the product with specific ID from MongoDB.
+We use routers to delete the product
+In frontend we will add an delete button to the product card.
+When click on delete button we will send the product id to server endpoint.
+After deleting the product will be removed from user's page.